dmarti/PUFFIN/README.md

 contextual ad, but also the average contextual ad displayed in the same browser.

-This presents no problem for the positive, revenue-enhancing uses of interest-based advertising, but limits revenue leakage effects.
+This presents no problem for the positive, revenue-enhancing uses of interest-based advertising, but limits the revenue leakage effects.

 Because PUFFIN is intended to incentivize production of high-engagement content, browsers may choose to adjust PUFFIN based on site engagement score, with a lower